FPO v1.0 MASP – Multi Asset Single Pool¶

 Exiting the Liquidity Pool¶

-Pool participants may exit the monolithic FNX Liquidity Pool at any time, provided the collateral in the pool is not fully utilized and the collateral utilization ratio is over 500%.
-In this version, to protect against possible flash loan exploits, a pool participant can only quit the pool one hour after making the initial deposit.
+Pool participants may exit the monolithic FNX Liquidity Pool at any time, provided the collateral in the pool is not fully utilized and the collateral utilization ratio is over Minimum Collateralization Ratio (MCR).
+In FPO v1.0, to protect against possible flash loan exploits, a pool participant can only quit the pool one hour after making the initial deposit.

-In cases when the collateral utilization ratio is below 500%, pool withdrawal will be paused.
-Also, the liquidity pool will cease to write new option contracts, until the collateral utilization ratio recovers to be above the 500% level.
+In cases when the collateral utilization ratio is below the Minimum Collateralization Ratio (MCR), pool withdrawal will be paused.
+Also, the liquidity pool will cease to write new option contracts, until the collateral utilization ratio recovers to be above the MCR level.

-By simply pressing the withdraw button, pool participants may withdraw the collateralized FNX partly or in full from the pool.
-This operation will burn the related FPT tokens and the equivalent amount of FNX in the pool will be delivered at the net value of FPT at the time of withdrawal.
+By simply pressing the withdraw button, pool participants may withdraw the collateralized crypto assets partly or in full from the pool.
+This operation will burn the related FPT tokens and the equivalent amount of crypto assets in the pool will be delivered at the net value of FPT at the time of withdrawal.

 For example, if the Net Value of FPT is 1.6 USD, by withdrawing 100 FPT out of the liquidity pool, one may get $160 worth of FNX tokens in return.